jhpyle/docassemble/_docs/functions.md

   user_info_saved = True
 {% endhighlight %}

-The first time the user goes through the interview, the interview will ask for the user's name and favorite fruit.
-The second time the user goes through the interview, the interview does not ask for the name and favorite fruit, because it already knows the information -- even though the user's second interview is a separate session with a separate, isolated set of interview answers.
+The first time the user goes through the interview, the Steward will ask for the user's name and favorite fruit.
+The second time the user goes through the interview, the Steward does not ask for the name and favorite fruit, because it already knows the information -- even though the user's second interview is a separate session with a separate, isolated set of interview session answers.

 The interview accomplishes this using [`write_record()`] and [`read_records()`].

-When the interview is done asking questions, it calls [`write_record()`] to store the object `user` to SQL.
+When the Steward is done asking questions, it calls [`write_record()`] to store the object `user` to SQL.
 It records this information using a unique "key" that is based on the e-mail address of the user (e.g., `workers_comp_user:fred@example.com`).
-To get the e-mail address of the user, the interview requires the user to log in, and uses `user_info().email` to get the e-mail address.
+To get the e-mail address of the user, the Steward requires the user to log in, and uses `user_info().email` to get the e-mail address.

-Whenever the interview starts, the interview first checks to see if anything has been stored under the unique "key."
+Whenever the interview starts, the Steward first checks to see if anything has been stored under the unique "key."
 If there is something stored, then the `user` object is retrieved from storage.
 If there is nothing stored, `user` is initialized as an object of type